sarken/docs/front_end_coding/writing-a-skin.markdown

 The skin system is also a great way to get familiar with CSS in general or the Archive's class structure.
 You can create a new skin by logging in and going to [the Skins index](http://archiveofourown.org/skins), where you will find a "Create Skin" link.
 Select that and you will be taken to a form, which will already be set up to create a Site Skin -- you just need to enter a unique title.

-### Styling the Header, Dashboard, Main, and Footer Regions
+### Styling the header, dashboard, main, and footer regions

 Here we'll walk through a simple skin that modifies the Archive's default appearance by changing fonts and colors, adding images, and adjusting margins and borders.